VirtusLab/git-machete-intellij-plugin/README.md

 Alternatively, you could check out it via git CLI or Git Branches widget in IntelliJ.
 Once the review is complete, you can simply check out any other branch from the right-click menu or by a double click &mdash; `master` in the example.

-Once the branch `common-scripts` is no longer needed for review, it can be slid out (`Slide Out`) &mdash; deleted from the branch layout.
+Once the branch `common-scripts` is no longer needed for review, it can be slid out (`Slide Out`) &mdash; deleted from the branch layout and optionally the branch can be removed from the local repository.

 ### Scenario 2: Branch update